JnyJny/StatusThing/README.md

 ## Features
 - Listens for client TCP/IP stream connections (port 21212 by default)
+- Has three seperately configurable layers: background, foreground and text
-- Clients can send JSON dictionaries to change the appearance of the icon:
+- Clients send JSON dictionaries to change the appearance of the icon:
-  - Shape of the foreground and background layers.
+  - Shape and color of the fore and background.
-  - Colors
-  - Arbitrary Unicode Text
-  - Text color, font and font size.
+  - Text color, font, font size and content.
-  - Hide and show shape, outline and text
+  - Text content can be any string, including Unicode characters.
+  - Layers can be hidden independently.
   - ANIMATIONS!
-Yes.
-Three layers of animation; foreground, background and text.
+All three layers can be independently animated.
+  - Interactive help when connected via the network.
+  - Configurable port number.
+  - Configurable idle presentation.
+  - Restrict remote access.
+  - Restrict use of animations.
   - Short update messages (not yet).
-  - <a href="http://www.rfc-editor.org/rfc/rfc7493.txt">RFC 7493</a> I-JSON messaging protocol compliant ( srsly )
+  - <a href="http://www.rfc-editor.org/rfc/rfc7493.txt">RFC 7493</a> I-JSON messaging protocol compliant (srsly).

 ### Shapes
 Shapes are rendered on the fly, making StatusThing resolution independent.
-Clients can also toggle the shape outline to get that extra level of customization.

-Shapes include: circle, line, triangle, square, rounded square, diamond, pentagon, hexagon, septagon, octagon, nonagon, decagon, endecagon, *gasp* trigram, quadragram, pentagram, hexagram, septagram, octagram, nonagram, decagram, and endecagram.
+Shapes include: circle, line, triangle, square, rounded square, diamond, n-gons where n = { 5, 11} and n-grams where n = {3, 11}.

-The cool thing about the *-gram figures is they are star shaped, and they look totally bad-ass when animated!
+The cool thing about the n-gram figures is they are star shaped, and they look totally bad-*ss when animated!

 ### Text

 Client supplied text displayed in center of status icon.
 Want to send a Unicode character?
 No problem!
 Want it drawn in Purple?
 No problem!
 What about throbbing, spinning and other stuf?
 Got you covered!
 Want to display a message?
-See the next section.
+Make sure you use the ticker animation to get it all displayed!

 ### Messages

 Future Feature: Client supplied short messages to help give context to changes in status.

-# JSON
+## JSON

 ThingStatus hopes you will send it well-formed JSON dictionaries.
 It will complain tersely if you care to read what it writes.
 It will ignore JSON dictionaries with unknown content (as per RFC1743).
-Each line sent is expected to be a complete JSON dictionary, so no embedded newlines or carriage returns.
+Each line sent is expected to be a complete JSON dictionary, so no embedded newlines.
 Multiple dictionaries can be sent, or you can send one big dictionary.
 When you are done, shutdown your side of the socket and call it a day.

-Don't worry, the server will give you a hand if you forget what all options can go into a dictionary.
-The server responds to "help","reset" and "quit".
-Later on the command "get" might be implemented to get the current state of StatusThing.

-Dictionaries control the attributes of three main elements in StatusThing: foreground layer, background layer and text.
+Dictionaries control the attributes of four main elements in StatusThing: shape, foreground, background and text.

 ### Shapes